Loevik737/discor-bots/README.md

   -  [!resume] :: resuming the audiostream after paused

 # hahaa.js
-- description: writes "I'm 12 btw" after a users name, can only be changed in the script
+- description: writes "I'm 12 btw" after a user posts a message(name can be changed in script only)
 - commands
   - none